OpenTOSCA/tosca-definitions-common/nodetypes/http%3A%2F%2Fopentosca.org%2Fnodetypes/PHP7_w1/README.md

+### PHP7 Module
-PHP7 Module to be used e.g. by an Apache Web Server
+PHP7 module to be used by, e.g, an apache web server which than can be used by its apps